Sangarshanan/sangarshanan.github.io/_posts/2023-02-26-RUM-conjecture.md

 **Memory** there are two strategies here: data skipping and approximate indexing. data skipping is a form of scan enhancement where we store metadata for zones of a column, such as min/max information, and a scan uses that metadata to decide whether to scan a zone or not.
 Such approaches work quite well when data is clustered or fully sorted.
 Approximate indexing includes the likes of probabilistic data structures like bloom filters

-So we took a look at design elements and tradeoffs of access methods in one-dimensional, keyvalue or relational data.
+So we took a look at design elements and tradeoffs of access methods in one-dimensional, key value or relational data.
 However, there is a wealth of use cases that face similar tradeoffs and design decisions and require different typically specialized solutions.

 ### High-Dimensional Access Methods